ijacksondesign/Horiseon/README.md

 ## Description <a name="description"></a>
 Horiseon is the first weekly challenge of many in my Coding Bootcamp and is meant to simulate an on-the-job ticket scenario where I am given the task of refactoring existing code.
+The final website can be viewed [here](https://ijacksondesign.github.io/Horiseon/)

 ## The Challenge <a name="challenge"></a>
 Horiseon is a digital marketing agency looking to update their existing website code to follow accessibility standards so that their website is optimized for search engines.